 In contrast, when employee satisfaction is high, employees are more likely to help the business grow, maintain a positive brand image, and serve as brand ambassadors.

 Adopting new technologies can greatly improve engagement and performance in your organization, but you must check that your action plan includes the necessary steps to ensure employees are ready for those changes.
 We’ve found that organizations that can integrate time-saving strategies and tools within the workplace will be better able to motivate their employees in the long run and boost engagement levels, while at the same time improving their performance management.

 Some of the most successful technologies that can help better engage your employees include the following:

 These technologies are popular, especially when they’re deployed along with old-school methods of communication like email and intranets.
 Messaging technologies tend to work well in situations where the need for a response may be more immediate or you want to give a coworker a quick update.
 If you know someone only checks their email a few times a day, messaging them may be a more efficient way to communicate.

 Employee feedback should also influence the employee engagement solutions you put in place.
 Over 60 percent of respondents say they ignore email messages at work.
 Many say that they prefer text over email.
 43.9 percent of respondents say they prefer text notifications in case of emergency.
 34 percent of workers use an instant messaging service, such as Slack, G Chat, Zoom, or Skype.

 Online Project Management Systems

 These days, no one expects to sit through a day-long training session without some sort of video element.
 It’s even harder to keep people’s attention when they have mobile devices at their fingertips.
-When it comes to offering training sessions for employees, be prepared to make them both entertaining and easily accessible from any location or device.
+When it comes to offering training sessions for employees, be prepared to make them both entertaining and easily accessible from any location or device, possibly even available on a mobile app.
 Break down the information into smaller, more digestible bites and try to keep the presentation short.